janellemarcos/Examo/Specifications.md

 ## Triggers

-* Click Log-out button
+* User clicks “Create flash cards” button

 ## Primary Sequence

 1. Users click the log-out button when they are logged in.
+2. User clicks“input your data” button
+3. User clicks“Create” button

 ## Primary Postconditions

-* Users are logged in and can access their resources.
+* Text editor in markdown format opens up.
+* Flash cards have been created.

 ## Alternate Sequences
-* None.
+* File cannot be empty so flash cards will not be created.

 # Delete account